-Admission Application (SAAADMS) record has a Checklist with no Admission Request codes where the Received Date is blank*.
+Admission Application (SAAADMS) record has a Checklist with no Admission Request codes where the Received Date is blank and the item has been marked as Mandatory*.
 This workflow item may be added again if there is a checklist item which has a received date greater than the last completion date of this workflow item for the application.

 High School Transcript Received